Blood, Sweat & Tears: Reformations

 Since late 2005, the band resumed touring with a refreshed line up.
 The band's first world tour in a decade took place in 2007.
+That year, the then-current BS&T horn-section appeared on five tracks of the Jeff Lorber album He Had a Hat.
 From 2008 through 2010, Katz returned to appear at BS&T's shows as a special guest.
 BS&T and Chicago co-headlined a jazz festival in Stuttgart, Germany, on July 9, 2011, and they also appeared on the same bill together again at Gretna Heritage Festival in Gretna, Louisiana, on October 5, 2013.

 From 2013 until 2018, Blood Sweat and Tears was fronted by Bo Bice, who was the runner-up against Carrie Underwood in the fourth season of American Idol.